elky/django-flat-responsive/README.rst

 - Android Browser 4.4+
 - Chrome for iOS 30+
 - Chrome for Android 30+
+- Firefox for iOS 5.0+
+- Firefox for Android 50+
 - Windows Phone IE Mobile 11+

 If you found any issues or want this app to support other browser versions -